Alexjmsherman/General_Assembly_Final_Project/README.md

 Craiglist does not provide sales data, so the question is more a metric of user confidence than actual housing value - The listed price may not equal the actual sales amount.

 My initial data set will consist of the craigslist housing attributes in the Washington, DC market; however, I may explore the location and image data as well as expand to other dataset.
-Some topics of corollary questions of interest include:
+Some corollary questions of interest include:

 * Can i use the latitude and longitude to determine nearby landmarks that may relate to housing value (e.g. metro proximity)?